-Top 7 tips to make accounts and devices more secure
+Top 7 tips to make your accounts and devices more secure

 Creating and remembering a unique password or passphrase for every account and device you own is challenging; yet, doing so is important to protect your accounts and the personal data they contain.